 Source of funds

 The Pula Fund is a long-term fund and forms part of the overall foreign exchange reserves.
-The accumulation of foreign exchange reserves stems from the general trend of surpluses in the balance of payments, which were based mainly on the export of rough diamonds.
+The accumulation of foreign exchange reserves has stemmed from the general trend of surpluses in the balance of payments, which were generated from the export of rough diamonds.
 However, in recent years, more subdued global demand for diamond has limited further inflows into the Fund.
 The amount of assets under management in the Pula Fund is available in the Bank of Botswana website, (www.bankofbotswana.bw).

 Ownership and Governance of the Pula Fund